Edwize logo

 • Free – dozens of courses can be accessed for free, but there is no certification upon completion

-• Professional Certificates – starts at $39.99 per month
+• Professional Certificates – start at $39.99 per month

 • Coursera Plus – costs $399 per year